 The Canadian Macromolecular Crystallography Facility (CMCF) is an umbrella facility which operates two beamlines, 08ID-1 and 08B1-1, at the Canadian Light Source in Saskatoon, Saskatchewan.
 Together, both beamlines enable high-resolution structural studies of proteins, nucleic acids and other macromolecules, satisfying the requirements of the most challenging and diverse of crystallographic experiments.

-The CMCF serves a growing macromolecular crystallography community of more than 50 academic, government and industrial research groups across Canada and the United states.
+The CMCF serves a growing macromolecular crystallography community of more than 70 academic, government and industrial research groups across Canada and the United States.
 The facility also includes supporting infrastructure such as a Sample Preparation Room, Sample Storage Room and access to wet lab facilities

 Location at the Canadian Light Source